-B. Outlot 2 of the Plat is subject to this Conservation Easement and is legally described on Exhibit B attached hereto (“Easement Area”).
+B. Outlot 2 of the Plat is subject to this Preservation Preservation Easement and is legally described on Exhibit B attached hereto (“Easement Area”).

-C. As of the date of this Conservation Easement, the Subdivider is the fee simple title owner of the lands described in the Plat, including the Easement Area.
+C. As of the date of this Preservation Easement, the Subdivider is the fee simple title owner of the lands described in the Plat, including the Easement Area.
 An undivided 1/21st interest in Outlot 2 will be conveyed by the Subdivider upon the conveyance of each of the 21 lots of the Plat to the purchaser (each a “Lot Owner” and collectively the “Lot Owners”).
 The ownership interest of each Lot Owner in Outlot 2 shall not be separated from the lot to which such undivided interest is appurtenant and shall be deemed to be conveyed and encumbered with such lot even if such undivided interest is not expressly mentioned or described in the conveyance document or other instrument.

 D. Tri City National Bank holds a mortgage interest in the lands located within the Plat (“Mortgagee”) and has subordinated its interest in the Easement Area to the rights of the Village via the subordination agreement attached hereto as Exhibit C.

-E. Subdivider is willing to grant this Conservation Easement to the Village to protect environmentally sensitive areas and for the preservation of open space located within the Easement Area.
+E. Subdivider is willing to grant this Preservation Easement to the Village to protect environmentally sensitive areas and for the preservation of open space located within the Easement Area.
 The Easement Area will be maintained in accordance with the “Homestead Acres Open Space Stewardship Plan” prepared by Heartland Ecological Group dated [Insert Date] (“Stewardship Plan”).
 The Stewardship Plan is attached hereto as Exhibit D.

-NOW, THEREFORE, in consideration of the foregoing recitals, which are hereby made a part of this Conservation Easement, and the mutual covenants, terms, conditions and restrictions contained herein, and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged by each of the Parties, and pursuant to the laws of the State of Wisconsin, including Section 700.40 of the Wisconsin Statutes, the Parties hereto grant and agree as follows:
+NOW, THEREFORE, in consideration of the foregoing recitals, which are hereby made a part of this Preservation Easement, and the mutual covenants, terms, conditions and restrictions contained herein, and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged by each of the Parties, and pursuant to the laws of the State of Wisconsin, including Section 700.40 of the Wisconsin Statutes, the Parties hereto grant and agree as follows:

-1. Grant of Conservation Easement.
-The Subdivider does hereby freely give, grant, assign and convey to the Village a perpetual conservation easement over the Easement Area pursuant to Section 700.40 of the Wisconsin Statutes as set forth herein.
-This Conservation Easement constitutes a servitude upon the land and runs with the land.
-The rights conveyed by this Conservation Easement are those reasonably required to carry out the purposes and uses of the Easement Area permitted herein.
+1. Grant of Preservation Easement.
+The Subdivider does hereby freely give, grant, assign and convey to the Village a perpetual Preservation easement over the Easement Area pursuant to Section 700.40 of the Wisconsin Statutes as set forth herein.
+This Preservation Easement constitutes a servitude upon the land and runs with the land.
+The rights conveyed by this Preservation Easement are those reasonably required to carry out the purposes and uses of the Easement Area permitted herein.

 2. Purposes and Uses.
-The purposes and uses of this Conservation Easement are: (a) to retain and protect the Easement Area, assuring its availability for wetland and upland common open space use; (b) to protect natural resources, maintain and enhance water quality; and (c) to prevent any use of the Easement Area that will significantly impair or interfere with these purposes.
-The Easement Area shall be used only as expressly provided in this Conservation Easement and the Stewardship Plan.
+The purposes and uses of this Preservation Easement are: (a) to retain and protect the Easement Area, assuring its availability for wetland and upland common open space use; (b) to protect natural resources, maintain and enhance water quality; and (c) to prevent any use of the Easement Area that will significantly impair or interfere with these purposes.
+The Easement Area shall be used only as expressly provided in this Preservation Easement and the Stewardship Plan.

 3. Prohibited Uses.
-Any activity on or use of the Easement Area inconsistent with, or that adversely affects, the purposes of this Conservation Easement is prohibited.
+Any activity on or use of the Easement Area inconsistent with, or that adversely affects, the purposes of this Preservation Easement is prohibited.

 4. Reserved Rights.
 Except as otherwise set forth herein, the Subdivider reserves all rights accruing from any ownership or interest Subdivider has in the Easement Area, including the right to engage in or permit or invite others to engage in all uses of the Easement Area.
-Notwithstanding the foregoing, Subdivider shall not exercise Subdivider’s reserved rights in any manner that adversely effects, is likely to adversely affect or is inconsistent with this Conservation Easement or the Stewardship Plan.
+Notwithstanding the foregoing, Subdivider shall not exercise Subdivider’s reserved rights in any manner that adversely effects, is likely to adversely affect or is inconsistent with this Preservation Easement or the Stewardship Plan.